ittianyu/BottomNavigationViewEx/README.md

 |Method|Description
 |---|---|
 |enableAnimation|Enable or disable click item animation(text scale and icon move animation in no item shifting mode).
 Default true.
 |enableItemShiftingMode|Enable the shifting mode for each item.
-It will has a shift animation for item if true.
-Otherwise the item text always be shown.
+It will have a shifting animation for item if true.
+Otherwise the item text is always shown.
 Default true when item count > 3.
 |enableShiftingMode|Enable the shifting mode for navigation.
 It will has a shift animation if true.
 Otherwise all items are the same width.
 Default true when item count > 3.
 |getBottomNavigationItemView|Get private mButton in mMenuView at position
 |getBottomNavigationItemViews|Get private mButtons in mMenuView